KskAdch/TopologicalNumbers.jl/paper/paper.md

 # Statement of need
 `TopologicalNumbers.jl` is an open-source Julia package for computing various topological numbers.
-This package currently includes various methods for computing the numbers.
+This package currently includes various methods for computing such numbers.
 The first one is the Fukui-Hatsugai-Suzuki (FHS) method [@Fukui2005Chern] for computing first Chern numbers in two-dimensional solid state systems.
 First Chern numbers are obtained by integrating the Berry curvature, derived from the eigenstates of the Hamiltonian, in the Brillouin zone.